Scholastica Law Review Submissions Insights

 Time from submission to publication offer

-As in 2023, 80% of decisions occurred within 25 days after submission, and over 90% of decisions occurred within 40 days after submission.
-Around 50% of decisions occurred within 12 days.
-This suggests that authors should prepare to wait at least two weeks post-submission before expecting any publication offers, and they should expect that offers may take one to two months to come in.
+As in 2024, ~80% of decisions were issued within 25 days after submission, and over 90% of decisions occurred within 40 days after submission.
+This suggests that authors should prepare to wait at least two to three weeks to receive a publication offer after submitting to a law review, and they should expect that offers may take up to two months to come in.
 Authors should not necessarily rule out the potential of getting a publication offer from a law review later in the year, either.
-The 2024 data shows that Publication offers were issued as far as 200 days post-submission.
+The 2025 data shows that publication offers were issued as far as 150 days post-submission.

 Closing Thoughts